 As environmentalists and regulatory organisations put more emphasis on the sustainable performance of building materials, EPDM continues to be the roofing material that stands the test of time.
 Characteristics that contribute to EPDM’s overall system performance include:

 - Cyclical membrane fatigue resistance

 - Proven hail resistance High resistance to ozone, weathering and abrasion

 - Ultraviolet radiation resistance

-EPDM is easy to repair and can be installed over existing roof coverings reducing the need for land fill.
+Not only is EPDM easy to repair, it can also be installed over existing roof coverings reducing the need for landfill.